Nceptioj/ThunderMaps-DataFeeds/README.md

 Thundermaps-DataFeeds
 ===================

-This repository provides a Python module for grabbing entries from an RSS feed, using the [ThunderMaps](http://thundermaps.com/) API to post reports and periodically creating Thundermaps reports for the latest RSS entries.
+This repository provides example Python scripts for grabbing entries from an RSS feed and using the [ThunderMaps](http://thundermaps.com/) API to periodically post reports.

-It's currently set up to work with NASA's [SpotTheStation](http://spotthestation.nasa.gov/sightings/xml_files/New_Zealand_None_Wellington.xml) service but could be easily modified for other feeds.
+The example in the root directory is set up to work with NASA's [SpotTheStation](http://spotthestation.nasa.gov/sightings/xml_files/New_Zealand_None_Wellington.xml) service.
+There are other examples in the Example folder which may be more relevant.

 Dependencies
 ------------